 You've seen viral videos on TikTok and Instagram with an automated voice that reads text, and you want to know how it's done.
-Now on Kapwing, you can automatically add a voiceover to a project with the Text-to-Speech feature!
+On Kapwing, you can automatically add a voiceover to a project with the Text-to-Speech feature!
 This tutorial will explain what this feature is and how to use it to allow for more stories to be created and shared.

 What is Text-to-Speech?

-Text-to-Speech allows users to generate audio from text boxes in their projects as well as letting them choose which default voice they want to use for the audio. (eg. American male/female)
+Text-to-Speech allows users to generate audio from text in their projects as well as letting them choose which default voice they want to use for the audio (eg. American male/female).

 Where is Text-to-Speech in Kapwing?

 Once you add text to the project and select the text, there are a couple ways to get to the Text-to-Speech feature:

-1. On the right sidebar under Edit there is a "Text-to-Speech" button you can select that will lead to option 2
+1. On the right sidebar under Edit click "Text-to-Speech" which will lead to Option 2.

-2. You can go there directly by clicking "Effects" in the right sidebar under Effect there will be the Text-to-Speech feature with the voice options
+2. You can go there directly by clicking "Effects" in the right sidebar.
+There will be the Text-to-Speech feature with the voice options.

 How do you use Text-to-Speech?

 2. Add text to the project by selecting the "Text" tab on the left.
 Edit and customize the text's style, color, and font in this stage.
 Please note that there is a 200 character limit for text boxes you want to use Text to Speech on.

 3. While the text is still selected, on the right under Edit sidebar, select the "Text-to-Speech" button.

-4. Chose between the voice options for the speech.
+4. Chose a voice option for the text.
 To change the voice, select an alternative voice.
 The text will then be connected to an audio file that will read the written text.

-6. Once your project it to your liking you can export it by selecting the green button at the top right of the page, confirm the export settings, and clicking "Export" again at the bottom of the side panel.
+6. Once your project it to your liking you can export it by selecting the "Export" button at the top right of the page, confirm the export settings, and clicking "Export" again at the bottom of the side panel.

 1. Create the audio you want by using the Test-to-Speech feature.